 The grounds and gardens at Longleat cover 900 acres of parkland designed by Capability Brown, as well as formal gardens by George London.
 The stables and Orangery were designed by renowned architect, Wyatville, and the Secret Garden is the work of Russell Page.

 Where is Longleat Grounds & Gardens located?

-Longleat is situated just off the A36 between Bath and Salisbury (A362 Warminster-Frome).
-Postcode for Sat Nav users: BA12 7JS.
-As you approach Longleat please ignore Sat Nav instructions and follow the brown tourist signs.
-Some Sat Nav systems will take you to a dead end.
+Longleat is situated just off the A36, between Salisbury and Bath.
+For satnav users, the postcode is BA12 7JS.
+On the approach to Longleat, ignore the satnav instructions and follow the brown tourist signs instead, to avoid a dead end.

 What style of garden is Longleat Grounds & Gardens?